RevGalBlogPals, Inc. is a 501(c)(3) registered in the state of Texas. We are committed to ecumenism, as demonstrated in the makeup of our Board .

 She blogs at Terrapin Station

-Teri Peterson is a Presbyterian pastor in the suburbs of Chicago.
+Teri Peterson is a Church of Scotland minister on the west coast of Scotland.
 She holds a degree in clarinet performance from DePaul University and an MDiv from Columbia Theological Seminary.
 She enjoys exploring new cities, being a bit of a music snob, writing, and coming up with creative ideas for worship.
-Teri is a contributing author to the Abingdon Creative Preaching Annual 2014 and 2015, and co-authored Who’s Got Time: Spirituality for a Busy Generation with her best friend.
-Teri is a great lover of farmer’s markets, reading, Doctor Who, snuggling with kitties, and any TV show made by Joss Whedon.
+Teri is a contributing author to the Abingdon Creative Preaching Annual 2014 and 2015, and co-author of Who’s Got Time: Spirituality for a Busy Generation.
+Teri is a great lover of cooking without a recipe, reading, Doctor Who, snuggling with kitties, and taking photos from the front window of the manse.

-Rev. Sharon M. Temple is serving as Designated Pastor of Brookmeade Congregational United Church of Christ in Nashville, TN.
+Rev. Sharon M. Temple is a retired United Church of Christ pastor living in Austin, TX.

 Sharon convenes our Ask the Matriarch feature, writes for The Pastor is Political, and serves on the RevGals board.
 She blogs at Tidings of Comfort and Joy and is among the contributors to the RevGals book, There’s a Woman in the Pulpit (SkyLight Paths).